Known as the Philadelphia Quakers, 1883-89

 The Phillies continued their reign into the 2010s as Roy Halladay and Cliff Lee beefed up the rotation and helped run the team’s streak of divisional titles to five.
 But chronic injuries to aging veterans, mixed with an inability to effectively reload with young talent, brought the Phillies crashing back below .500—and into rebuild mode.
 A bulking up of star talent at decade’s end—most notably with a record contract given to Bryce Harper—portends better times ahead.

 Under the guidance of veteran exec Dave Dombrowski—who oversaw success at Florida, Detroit and Boston—the Phillies initially underperformed with a healthy star-spackled lineup that couldn’t muster much more than a .500 record.
 But in 2022, they modestly upped their win total and snuck into an expanded postseason as the low #6 seed—and nearly ran the playoff table, stunning its way to an NL pennant before bowing to a superior Astros team at the World Series.
+They fell a game short of a second straight pennant one year later.

 Highlights of the Phillies’ History on This Great Game: